hocop/pivolution/README.md

 * Dots
     * Green - herbavores.
 Get energy from nowhere.
     * Red - carnivores.
 Get energy from meat.
-    * Yellow - omnivores (and all colors between green and red).
+    * Yellow - (and other colors between green and red) omnivores.
 Get energy from nowhere, but less efficient.
 Get energy from meat same as carnivores.
 Weaker than carnivores (yes, they can fight).
     * Purple - meat, laying on the ground.
 * Splits
     * Map is split in 4 parts, each is run by a separate process.